apache/pekko/docs/src/main/paradox/io.md

 ### ByteString

 To maintain isolation, actors should communicate with immutable objects only. @apidoc[ByteString](util.ByteString) is an immutable container for bytes.
-It is used by Akka's I/O system as an efficient, immutable alternative the traditional byte containers used for I/O on the JVM, such as @scala[@scaladoc[Array](scala.Array)[@scaladoc[Byte](scala.Byte)]]@java[`byte[]`] and @javadoc[ByteBuffer](java.nio.ByteBuffer).
+It is used by Pekko's I/O system as an efficient, immutable alternative the traditional byte containers used for I/O on the JVM, such as @scala[@scaladoc[Array](scala.Array)[@scaladoc[Byte](scala.Byte)]]@java[`byte[]`] and @javadoc[ByteBuffer](java.nio.ByteBuffer).

 `ByteString` is a [rope-like](https://en.wikipedia.org/wiki/Rope_\(computer_science\)) data structure that is immutable